12 Super Fun Vegetarian Snacks

 1. Avocado Toast

-This is a simple way to get some healthy fat and protein into your body during the day.
+This is a simple way to get healthy fat and protein into your body during the day.

 2. Hummus and Carrots